smartnews/rsdiv/README.md

 ### Improve the diversity

-Not only for categorical labels, but **rsdiv** also supports embedding for items, for example, but the pretrained 300-dim embedding based on wiki_en by fastText can also be simply imported as:
+Not only for categorical labels, but **rsdiv** also supports embedding for items, for example, but the pre-trained 300-dim embedding based on wiki_en by fastText can also be simply imported as:

 ```python
 >>> emb = rs.FastTextEmbedder()